thinktandem/pantheon-workflow-demo/README.md

 If you're working on a new project, follow these steps to get Travis setup:

 1. Copy .travis.yml and other necessaries from here into your project:
-`cp -r .travis.yml ssh-config travis.id_rsa travis.id_rsa.enc PATH_TO_YOUR_PROJECT`
+`cp -r .travis.yml ssh-config PATH_TO_YOUR_PROJECT`
+2. Create a public/private key pair for this project
+  * `ssh-keygen -t rsa -b 4096 -C "{yourname}@{email.com}"`
+    * at the prompts you can name the file whatever you like: I will go with `travis.id_rsa` for this repo.
+  * Encrypt the private key with the `travis` cli gem
+    * `gem install travis` you may need `sudo` for this depending on your system set up
+    * `travis encrypt-file -r {your_github_user_or_org}/{your_repo} travis.id_rsa`
+    * Take the output of that command and add it to the `.travis.yml` file.
+It will be something like this:
+    `openssl aes-256-cbc -K {$encrypted_262c845c1992_key} -iv {$encrypted_262c845c1992_iv} -in travis.id_rsa.enc -out travis.id_rsa -d`
+    * Replace the out section of the command with `$HOME/.ssh/travis.id_rsa.enc`
+    * Commit the `travis.id_rsa.enc` file to your repo.
+DO NOT commit the unecrypted file; add the `travis.id_rsa` and travis.id_rsa.pub to your `.gitignore` file.
-2. Modify the line below "Set up our repos" to include your Pantheon repository:
+3. Modify the line below "Set up our repos" to include your Pantheon repository:
 ```
   # Set up our repos
   - git remote add upstream [YOUR PANTHEON PROJECT'S GIT REPO PATH]
 ```
-3. Make sure you push these changes to your new Github repo:
+4. Make sure you push these changes to your new Github repo:
 `git push github`
-3. Go to travisci.org and sign in with your Github account.
+5. Go to travisci.org and sign in with your Github account.
 You should see this Github repository as one of the available options; toggle it on.
+6. Go to the Pantheon dashboard and add the public key from the public/private key pair in step 2 (`travis.id_rsa.pub` if you are following exactly) and add that to your keys on your Pantheon profile.

 Now when you push a change to your Github repo, it should automatically deploy your changes to Pantheon, provided they pass the testing.